AayushSharma54652/VigilEyeX/Readme.md

 ## Features

 - **Real-time Violence Detection**: Processes video streams to identify violent incidents with high accuracy (96%)
+- **Comprehensive Web Dashboard**: Monitor and manage the entire system through an intuitive browser interface
+- **Multi-Camera Support**: Connect and monitor multiple camera feeds simultaneously
+- **User Authentication System**: Secure login with role-based access control for administrators and staff
-- **Automated Alert System**: Sends immediate notifications via Telegram with incident details
+- **Automated Alert System**: Sends immediate notifications via multiple channels (Telegram, Email, Browser notifications)
 - **Face Detection & Enhancement**: Utilizes MTCNN to identify and enhance images of individuals involved
+- **Incident Management**: Track, review, and export incident reports with detected faces
+- **Database Integration**: Stores all incidents, cameras, and user data in a structured database
 - **Optimized for Edge Devices**: Engineered to run efficiently on Raspberry Pi and similar hardware
 - **Privacy-Conscious Design**: Option to blur faces of non-involved individuals
 - **Comprehensive Logging**: Maintains records of incidents with timestamps and locations for future analysis